Canned tuna is the star of these cheesy, easy heirloom Tuna Melts!

-I can tell you from personal experience that, as an avid cook, there is nothing as exciting, to be sure, as receiving a packet of vintage family recipe cards in the mail.
+I can tell you from personal experience that, as an avid cook, there is nothing as exciting as receiving a packet of vintage family recipe cards in the mail.
 Last year my Step-Grandmother Carol sent me a package full of my Grandmother’s original recipe cards.
 I promptly called my Dad to share in my elation and he told me, as I read through each card, which recipes were his favorites, which were his dad’s favorites and which were his sisters’ favorites!

 These Tuna Melts made it on his list of favorites and I completely understand why!
-To this end, I think the secret is the sweet relish.
+I think the secret is the sweet relish.

 I remember the first time I ever saw anyone put sweet relish on tuna fish.
 It was my now husband and I was revolted!
 He forced me, okay cajoled me, into trying it, promising me that it was delicious.
 And he was right!
 I now rarely eat tuna fish without it.